Vikaspogu/homeassistant/README.md

 - [x] **ERROR** ~~vacuum-card/vacuum-card.js Error: Cannot read property 'states' of undefined~~ [~~GitHub #169~~](https://github.com/denysdovhan/vacuum-card/issues/169)
 - [ ] **ERROR** synology_dsm dont work.
 Go in long loading point.

+### Robovac Eufy

+Use the Blue Stacks android emulator and the Eufy Home app version 2.3.2 (you can find this older version on sites like APKmirror).
+Check out this link for reference.

+You'll need adb on the Mac (install Android Platform Tools) along with Bluestacks

+1- launch Bluestacks and enable USB Debugging / ADB (Bluestacks -> Preferences -> Preferences -> 'Enable Android Debug Bridge (ADB)

+2 - Install the older Eufy Home App (2.3.2 works great) in Bluestacks

+3 - In terminal on your Mac - adb connect 127.0.0.1

+4 - In terminal on your Mac - adb shell (If you get a duplicate connection error do adb kill-server then adb shell or adb server-start followed by adb shell)

+5 - You should see you are now in the emulated device's shell, now type logcat -e 'tuya.m.my.group.device.list' to start logcat listening

+6 - Start the EufyHome app in Blue Stacks and log in.
+You'll see data now in your terminal window.
+Command-F to search the logcat output for "devid" and "localkey", you'll need both to add the device to the Homebridge plugin.